ibm-cloud-docs/openshift/openshift_limitations.md

   </tr>
   <tr>
     <td>Kubernetes pod logs</td>
-    <td>To check the logs for individual app pods, you can use the terminal to run `kubectl logs <pod name>`.
+    <td>To check the logs for individual app pods, you can use the terminal to run `oc logs <pod name>`.
 Do not use the Kubernetes dashboard to stream logs for your pods, which might cause a disruption in your access to the Kubernetes dashboard.</td>
   </tr>
 </tbody>
 </table>